 Someone Else’s Information on My Credit Report

-Everyone knows how important your credit score your life.
-If you have a poor credit score getting approved for a loan whether it be a mortgage or house, loans for a car, personal loan, or applying for a job can be difficult.
+Everyone knows how important your credit score is to your life.
+If you have a poor credit score, getting approved for a loan—whether it be a mortgage or house, loans for a car, a personal loan, or applying for a job—can be difficult.
 Credit decisions rely on credit scores.

 It is hard enough as a consumer to maintain a good credit history without the credit bureaus making their own errors.